Morgan's Canon: Competition and external signals

 Competition among organisms (usually males) results from unwavering disputes over territory (for mating or general residence), food, or potential mating partners.
 Individuals may compete using visual signals, as is seen in various butterfly species.
-Two different combative signals have been recorded: one uses an aerodynamic display that results in surrender of at least one male contestant, the second requires an encounter with an immature cocoon.
-The latter does not exclude rivals from approaching the same cocoon, but fights can occur in the event that a female is hatched.
+Two different combative signals have been recorded: one uses an aerodynamic display that results in surrender of at least one male contestant, the second requires an encounter with a maturing pupa.
+The latter does not exclude rivals from approaching the same pupa, but fights can occur in the event that a female is hatched.
 Similar instances in other species are supported by game theory principles.
 However, competition between butterflies is a rare occurrence and therefore conflict settlement is not exactly understood.
 One study used Morgan's canon to identify a third process; the possibility that battles emerge from a mistaken attempt to court other competitors.
 Since butterflies cannot cause severe injury to opponents nor accurately identify another's sex, the distinction of a mate from a competitor is sometimes nonexistent.
 Results of several studies conclude that air combat is ideally exclusive to territorial males.
 Likewise, Morgan's canon justifies misguided combat as long as recorded instances of sex differentiation are limited.